stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   an implementation and test vectors][gcc impl tests].
-Earlier this year, there was [discussion][transitory cleanups] of whether such cleanups should be made temporary in case of unintentional confiscation, but the necessity of reevaluating such a temporary soft fork to avoid a chain split every time it expires makes such temporary soft forks a hard sell.
+Earlier this year, there was [discussion][transitory cleanups] of whether such cleanups should be made temporary in case of unintentional confiscation, but the necessity of reevaluating such a [temporary soft fork][topic transitory soft forks] to avoid a chain split every time it expires makes such temporary soft forks a hard sell.

 {:opcodes}